italia/eudi-wallet-it-docs/docs/en/index.rst

 The purpose of the following technical rules is to define the technical architecture and reference framework to be used as a guideline by all the parties involved in the development of the IT Wallet project.

-In this documentation you can find the technical specification for implementing the following components:
+In this documentation you can find the technical specification for implementing the components that compose the Wallet ecosystem:

  - Entities of the ecosystem according to `EIDAS-ARF`_.
  - Infrastructure of trust attesting realiability and eligibility of the participants.